nucleus-js/design/api/uv.md

 # LibUV API

 This addon is located at `global.nucleus.uv` in the JS runtime.
+These docs are heavily based on the [upstream libuv docs](http://docs.libuv.org/en/v1.x/), but copied here for convenience and modified to match the JavaScript interface to libuv.

 ## `uv_loop_t` - Event Loop